Tristram J. Coffin: Career

-United States Attorney
+United States attorney

-On May 15, 2009, Coffin was nominated to be the United States Attorney for the United States District Court for the District of Vermont.
-He was recommended to the post by Patrick Leahy.
+On May 15, 2009, Coffin was nominated to be the United States attorney for the United States District Court for the District of Vermont.
+He was recommended to the post by Senator Patrick Leahy.
 His nomination was received by the United States Senate Committee on the Judiciary on June 4, 2010.
 His nomination was reported out of committee on June 18, 2009.
-He was confirmed by the full United States Senate by voice vote on August 7, 2009.
+He was confirmed by the United States Senate by voice vote on August 7, 2009.
 On December 19, 2014, he announced his resignation, effective January 12, 2015.

 Post-government career

 In January 2015 Coffin joined the Burlington office of Vermont law firm Downs, Rachlin, Martin, LLC.